What is the MTIOPC?

 Attendance at the Intensive Training Session

 Because the intensive training session is an integral part of the course, attendance is required.
-Students who do not attend the session will receive a failing grade for the course.
+Students who do not attend the session will receive an incomplete for the course.
 They will forfeit the $50 or $100 application fee, whichever applies to the student.

 The MTIOPC provides tuition-free courses for men under care of a presbytery, licentiates, and pastors in the Orthodox Presbyterian Church.
 Elders in the Orthodox Presbyterian Church are charged $50 per course.
 Men outside of the Orthodox Presbyterian Church are charged $100 per course.
 All students are required to pay a $50 per course registration fee.
 This fee is refunded upon successful completion of the course.

 Students are required to purchase certain texts and materials for courses.
 Except for those materials provided free of charge by the Orthodox Presbyterian Church to men under care, students must assume the cost of class materials.